 After the sun has set and balloons have landed, hunger will likely guide you back to the town center.
 Evening is best spent at one of those restaurants along Nam Song River.
 With the cool breeze and the silhouette of mountains in the distance, it is a peaceful, grounding end to an active day.

+After a final breakfast, it is time to pack your bags for the next chapter of your 7-day Laos family trip.
+We bid farewell to Vang Vieng and start the journey north to the ancient capital.
 Barring any surprises, you arrive in Luang Prabang just in time for lunch.
 This easy journey sets the tone for a relaxed Laos itinerary.
 You will feel the air is lighter, and the traffic crawls, so you naturally slow down to match it.

 Afternoon is yours to explore this UNESCO World Heritage town.
 You can choose between renting a scooter or taking your children on a walk.
 They all help you to explore Luang Prabang’s lanes at your own leisure.
 Then your family’s journey continues at Heuan Chan Heritage House.
 Here, traditional Lao costumes are available for rent.